Clark Construction Group

 Clark Construction is one of the country’s largest construction companies, and has a long and storied history in San Francisco, working on landmark capital projects including the Chase Center, the Golden State Warriors’ new home in San Francisco’s Mission Bay neighborhood.
 While the construction company makes an effort to hire a diverse team, its subcontractors are often in charge of staffing the construction site with workers, bringing team members from outside of California who might not have the same sensitivity to diverse workforces, creating a racially insensitive work environment.

-When a noose appeared on a job site, the construction company sought D&A’s help to manage the crisis.
-The horrendous gesture was met with hurt, anger, and outrage among internal and external stakeholders.
+The construction company sought D&A’s help to manage a job site crisis—one that was met with hurt, anger, and outrage among internal and external stakeholders.
 It set off a media firestorm that shone a glaring spotlight on the racial gaps lurking in the construction industry.